brilliantFire/brilliantFire.github.io/about.md

 ---

 ## Hello!
 I'm Rebecca Vislay-Wade.
 My interests include neuroscience, bioinformatics, data science, operations, and healthcare.
-I recently started working as a research and development data scientist for [Highmark Health](https://www.highmarkhealth.org/hmk/index.shtml), the second largest integrated healthcare delivery and financing system in the United States.
+I recently started working as a senior research data scientist for [Highmark Health](https://www.highmarkhealth.org/hmk/index.shtml), the second largest integrated healthcare delivery and financing system in the United States.

 ### EDUCATION
-* **Master of Science in Predictive Analytics**, Northwestern University, (expected March 2019)
+* **Master of Science in Predictive Analytics**, Northwestern University
 * **Doctor of Philosophy in Biochemistry**, Harvard University
 * **Master of Arts in Biology**, Harvard University
 * **Bachelor of Philosophy in Molecular Biology**, University of Pittsburgh